Enfield F.C.: Reformed club

-The brand new club joined the Essex Senior League and were runners-up in their first season.
+The new club joined the Essex Senior League and were runners-up in their first season.
 After finishing as runners-up again in 2008–09, they were league champions in 2010–11.
 However, they were not promoted as their ground failed the grading criteria.
 The club dropped the 1893 suffix from their name in 2019, reverting to the original club's name.
+In the 2022–23 season, the club won the Essex Senior League for the second time, this time earning promotion as well.

 Ground

+Enfield played at Southbury Road between 1936 and 1999, when the ground was sold off for development.
+Groundshares followed at Boreham Wood and Ware before the original club became defunct in 2007.
 The reformed club groundshared with Broxbourne Borough V&E from the start of the 2009–10 season, at Goffs Lane, This groundshare lasted for one year, with the club finally moving back to the borough of Enfield in 2010, after merging with Brimsdown Rovers and moving into their Goldsdown Road stadium, which they shared with Enfield Town for the 2010–11 season, prior to Town moving out at the end of the season.
 A new groundshare was entered with Harlow Town in 2014, before moving to share with Bishop's Stortford in 2019.
+A new groundshare began with Hertford Town in 2024.